-Maximum Lot structure is involved) whichever is greater.
-VARIANCE: Variance allowed when the prevailing heights of adjacent buildings differ from above; in this case, proposed height can conform to the prevailing height of neighboring buildings basic zoning requirements at that time.
-Basic zoning requirements are Coverage (%) 100% for DB and 60% for CB and HB.
-We are mainly concerned with the appearance of the front but also want to avoid large, warehouse type buildings.
-Controls on setbacks, building height and width, and minimum parking standards will help to control building size.
-Off-Street Parking Requirements Minimum Spaces Not less than the minimum parking requirements specified in the basic zoning requirements.
-Minimum Landing Not less than the minimum loading space requirements specified in the Spaces basic zoning requirements.
-Minimum Parking Space Size Basic zoning requirements (160 sq. ft. for all districts) Setback for Public ROW Same as building setbacks Setback from Residential District Basic zoning requirements (25 ft. for all districts).
-Parking Lot Buffers Parking shall incorporate a sight obscuring hedge screen.
-The screen shall grow to be at least 36 inches higher than the finished grade of the parking area, except for required vision clearance zones.
-The screen may be achieved by a combination of earth mounding and plant materials.
-Parking Lot Landscaping Parking lot landscaping shall consist of a minimum of 7% of the total parking area plus the following ratios; one tree for each seven parking spaces for rear parking and one tree for each five parking spaces for side parking.
-The tree species shall be an appropriate large canopied shade tree and shall be selected from Clarkesville Native Plant List (see Section 2214).
+structure is involved) whichever is

+greater.
+VARIANCE: Variance

+allowed when the prevailing

+heights of adjacent buildings differ

+from above; in this case, proposed

+height can conform to the

+prevailing height of neighboring

+buildings basic zoning

+requirements at that time.

+Maximum Lot 60% Basic zoning requirements are

+Coverage (%) 100% for DB and 60% for CB and

+HB.
+We are mainly concerned

+with the appearance of the front

+but also want to avoid large,

+warehouse type buildings.

+Controls on setbacks, building

+height and width, and minimum

+parking standards will help to

+- C control building size.

+Off-Street Parking R

+Minimum Spaces Not less than the minimum parking requirements specified in the basic

+National and the zoning requirements.

+Minimum Landing Not less than the minimum loading space requirements specified in the

+Spaces basic zoning requirements.
+L for all districts

+Minimum Parking Basic zoning requirements (160 sq. fr t. for all districts)

+Space Size Setback for Public Canada a huildina aatha aka

+Same as building setbacks

+ROW Designation and the form - II diatoiata\

+Setback from Basic zoning requirements (25 ft. for all districts).

+Residential District Deuting shall in some and a sight sha ing bodge course.
+The course

+Parking Lot Buffers Parking shall incorporate a sight obso

+shall grow to be at least 36 inches hi

+parking area, except for required visi

+may be achieved by a combination o r earth mounding and plant

+Doubing Lat materials. of a mainiman man of 70/ of the a total

+Parking Lot Parking lot landscaping shall consist of

+Landscaping parking area plus the following ration

+spaces for rear parking and one tree

+side parking.
+The tree species shall be an appropriate large canopied

+shade tree and shall be selected from Clarkesville Native Plant List (see

+Section 2214).
 The landscaped area shall be planted with shrubs and/or groundcover to assure 80% coverage of the ground within five years.

+groundcover to assure 80% coverage e or the ground within five years.